thelight0134/malaysia-prayer-windows-taskbar/README.md

 # Malaysia Prayer Time (Windows Taskbar)
-#### Current version: 0.0.1
+#### Current version: 0.0.2
-> This version only applicable to WP Kuala Lumpur and other sharing prayer time zone.
+> This version only applicable for WP Kuala Lumpur and other sharing prayer time zone.
 ####
 ### How to add next prayer time in taskbar
 - Clone/download this repository